Northwestern Wildcats football: Northwestern football traditions

-Starting with the 1995 season, the clockface of the Rebecca Crown Tower on the NU campus would change from white to purple following an NU win.
+Starting with the 1995 season, the clock face of the Rebecca Crown Tower on the NU campus would change from white to purple following an NU win.
 Since the 1997 season, if the Wildcats win their final game of the season, the clock will remain purple for the entire off-season.
 In the past few years, the tradition has been expanded to honor championships in other NU varsity sports including lacrosse and tennis.